 Secondly, installing an MCCruise system is not trivial.
 If you have a ride-by-wire system it’s quicker, but if you have a conventional throttle cable and more than one cylinder, you have to install a servo that can pull on the throttles, and a new cable splitter that connects to the servo.
 It takes someone a few hours if they’ve done it before, but it took me around 8 hours, sitting on the floor of my garage with my bike on a kickstand (more on that coming later).

-Because of the complexity, many owners opt to get a mechanic to install it — and they usually get the job done within 3-4 hours, even if it’s their first time.
+Because of the complexity of installing an MCCruise unit, many owners opt to get a mechanic to install it — and they usually get the job done within 3-4 hours, even if it’s their first time.

 But if you’re hesitant about whether it’s worth the cost and time — bear in mind that a) people LOVE MCCruise, b) the company is still a small business and you’ll get that high-touch customer support, and c) just read this story of how they were founded, all their ups and downs, and their emphasis on quality and safety and you just might be convinced.

 One option for those with a very limited range of motorcycles is to install a Tuneboy flash.
 Tuneboy is an Australian company run by an interesting computer programmer named Wayne who reverse-engineered a bunch of ECUs to be able to flash them with his own computer.

 So for most motorcycles, Tuneboy is just engine management programming software.
 But something Wayne did along the way is enable various functions in the ECU, like cruise control and other things (auto-blipping for quickshifters, for example).

 To use a Tuneboy electronic cruise control, you connect your Windows computer to your motorcycle’s computer via a USB cable and flash the ECU to enable functions.
 This isn’t for people who are averse to technology!